zhiweigu2000/Job-finding/Q&A.md

 - Increase time of training

-5. What is 'Dimension Curse'?
+## 5. What is 'Dimension Curse'?
 How to prevent?

 High dimension data is hard to visualize and interpret.
 When dimension increases, the space gets larger so the data is sparser.
 This makes grouping data more difficult.
 With fixed number of data, as the dimension increases, the predictive power of a model first increases, then decreases.

-6. Confounding variables
+## 6. Confounding variables

-A variable that influence both the dependent variable and the independent variable
+Confounding variable: variable that influence both the dependent variable and the independent variable

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/76275089/180937210-fea572cc-f948-43ee-bb5c-d7a1d99c7cce.png">

-Collider

-A variable that are influenced by both the dependent variable and the independent variable
+Collider: variable that are influenced by both the dependent variable and the independent variable

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/76275089/180937489-46051435-b5cf-4e99-85e3-51c13c06a016.png">

-7. ROC
+## 7. ROC

 True positive rate and false positive rate at different threshold

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/76275089/181432793-ed4d63a7-eb1f-44c0-be33-18d1f4c4b0e3.png">

+## 8. Supervised learning

+Supervised learning: use of labeled dataset

+e.g regression, decision tree, kNN, SVM, naive bayes, neural network (in most cases)

+Unsupervised learning: use of unlabeled dataset

+e.g. clustering

 4. Please briefly describe the Random Forest classifier.
 How did it work?
 Any pros and cons in practical implementation?